Mogilev Conference: Attendees and speakers

 Invited officers were selected on the basis of their previous participation in security operations, and included representatives of the Army High Command and Army Group Centre.
 The audience also included battalion commanders and higher-level officers from both SS-Police and the Wehrmacht, including its security divisions, the 221st, the 286th, and the 403rd.
 In total, 61 officers participated, with 82 percent of attendees coming from Wehrmacht units.
 Of the attendees, 38 percent were battalion and company-level commanders.

 Many had already participated in mass atrocities.
 For example, the attendees included the commander of the 3rd Battalion in the 354th Infantry Regiment, 286th Security Division.
 A week prior to the conference, the battalion assisted Einsatzkommando 8 and directly participated in the murder of 1,000 Jews in the town of Krupki.

 The speakers included: Arthur Nebe, commander of Einsatzgruppe B; Erich von dem Bach-Zelewski, as the representative of Heinrich Himmler; Max Montua, commander of Police Regiment Centre; Hermann Fegelein, commander of the SS Cavalry Brigade; and Gustav Lombard, commander of the 1st SS Cavalry Regiment.
 The commander of the 2nd SS Cavalry Regiment, Franz Magill, was not invited, perhaps because he was not viewed as extreme enough on the "Jewish question", as he only massacred Jewish males, and not women and children.

 Lectures and sand-table sessions

 Presentations covered the evaluation of Soviet "bandit" organisations and tactics, why it was necessary to kill political commissars immediately upon capture, and gaining intelligence from local collaborators.
-Bach-Zelewski's session was entitled "The Capture of Kommissars and Partisans in 'Scouring-Actions'", referring to the activities of the SS Cavalry Brigade in the "Pripyat swamps" punitive operation.
+Bach-Zelewski's session was entitled "The Capture of Kommissars and Partisans in 'Scouring-Actions'", referring to the activities of the SS Cavalry Brigade in the Pripyat Marshes massacres.
 Nebe's talk focused on the role of the SD in the fight against "partisans" and "plunderers".
 He also covered the "Jewish question", with particular consideration to the anti-partisan movement.
 Company-grade officers gave short classes or led sand-table exercises on a variety of tactical situations that could be encountered in the field, such as securing a village.